Skip to content

 Customs, VAT & Import Fees

-A practical guide to when physical book orders may attract local import VAT, customs duty, postal clearance fees, or courier handling charges after dispatch.
+A clear guide to when physical book orders may attract local import VAT, customs duty, postal clearance fees, or courier handling charges after dispatch.

 For physical books shipped outside the United Kingdom, the checkout price covers the books and the shipping service shown at checkout.
 Irving Books does not currently prepay destination import VAT, customs duty, brokerage, or carrier handling fees unless checkout specifically says those charges are included.

-The shipping charge pays for the carrier service.
-It does not currently include destination import VAT, customs duty, brokerage, or carrier clearance fees unless checkout specifically says those charges are included.
+The shipping line pays for delivery.
+It does not include destination VAT, duty, brokerage, or carrier clearance fees unless checkout specifically says those charges are included.

-If a parcel crosses a border, the destination country or delivery company may ask the recipient to pay local charges before delivery.
+If a parcel crosses a border, the destination customs authority or delivery company may ask the recipient to pay local charges before delivery.

 Ebooks, audiobook files, and other downloads do not create parcel customs charges because nothing is imported by post or courier.